-- In June 2013, successfully defended a California State Bar action seeking disbarment of attorney for mishandling settlement funds, including allegations of moral turpitude, dishonesty or corruption.
+- Defended a California State Bar action seeking disbarment of attorney for mishandling settlement funds, including allegations of moral turpitude, dishonesty, or corruption.
 After trial, the judge rejected the State Bar's attempts at disbarment and recommended a 90 day suspension.

-- In an October 2012 trial, Mr. Zamczyk successfully defended a large real estate brokerage in a complex fraud and negligence claim.
+- Defended a large real estate brokerage in a complex fraud and negligence claim.

-- Obtained summary judgment in January 2013 on the issue of causation and damages on behalf of a mid-size law firm in a contentious legal malpractice case arising out of underlying trust and estate issues.
+- Obtained summary judgment on the issue of causation and damages on behalf of a mid-size law firm in a contentious legal malpractice case arising out of underlying trust and estate issues.

-- Successfully defended an international insurer in coverage and bad faith actions filed in California and London.
+- Defended an international insurer in coverage and bad faith actions filed in California and London.
 The California Court of Appeal affirmed the trial court decision.

-- Successfully defended an alarm monitoring company in litigation arising out of a residential fire resulting in the death of two occupants and two firefighters.
-Although the alarm monitoring company called in the fire on a non-emergency line and reported an alarm, not a fire in progress, through extensive investigation and discovery, including over 30 depositions, established that the company who sold and installed the alarm to the homeowner was contractually responsible for the majority of the damages arising out of the various wrongful death claims.
+- Defended an alarm monitoring company in litigation arising out of a residential fire resulting in the death of two occupants and two firefighters.
+The alarm monitoring company called in the fire on a non-emergency line and reported an alarm, not a fire in progress.
+Through extensive investigation and discovery, including over 30 depositions, established that the company who sold and installed the alarm to the homeowner was contractually responsible for the majority of the damages arising out of the various wrongful death claims.

 - December 1, 2015